TravelNotes.org - The Online Guide to Travel Nantes - History Meets Innovation in France's Creative Capital

 Travel Guide For Visitors to Nantes

-Discover Nantes, France's most inventive city where mechanical elephants roam, châteaux tower over trendy districts, and Loire Valley wines flow freely.
+Discover Nantes, near the Atlantic coast of France, where mechanical elephants roam, châteaux tower over trendy districts, and Loire Valley wines flow freely.
 Share on Facebook

 The Dukes of Brittany